Dr Rachael Kelley

 Research Interests:

-Rachael worked at LIHS from 2004 to 2017 on various quantitative and qualitative research projects.
-Her research has focused mainly on two research areas; improving care and support for people living with dementia and their families and hospital services for people who self-harm.
-Her research work at LIHS included coordinating all local aspects of a large multi-centre epidemiological research project into self-harm which was part of the National Suicide Prevention Strategy for England.
-Her NIHR-funded Doctoral Fellowship used ethnographic methods to explore the impacts of family involvement on general hospital care for people with dementia.
+I have worked at LIHS from 2004 to 2017 on various quantitative and qualitative research projects.
+My research has focused mainly on two research areas; improving care and support for people living with dementia and their families and hospital services for people who self-harm.
+My research work at LIHS included coordinating all local aspects of a large multi-centre epidemiological research project into self-harm which was part of the National Suicide Prevention Strategy for England.
+My NIHR-funded Doctoral Fellowship used ethnographic methods to explore the impacts of family involvement on general hospital care for people with dementia.

 Research Funding: